oonap0oo/Numworks-calculator/README.md

 Two Fresnel integrals have to be calculated, this code uses a Maclaurin series approximation.

-Also the Numworks math module does not seem to have a factorial function, so this had to be coded as well.

 It also uses a function coded here in Python to draw a line between any two x,y points.

 It is possible to draw this spiral using the Numworks calculator's graphing app as well.